seandstewart/bardly/pending/problems/the-taming-of-the-shrew/uncut.md

 No doubt but he hath got a quiet catch.
 But now, Baptists, to your younger daughter:
 Now is the day we long have looked for:
-I am your neighbour, and was suitor first.
+I am your neighbor, and was suitor first.

 **TRANIO**
 And I am one that love Bianca more